 Notarizing for elderly signers article

-Updated 12-15-23.
 Older signers often have medical or physical conditions that make it hard to complete a notarization for them and put them at greater risk of fraud.
 But the following tips can help make notarizing for a senior proceed more smoothly:

-1. Choose a time when the signer is relaxed and coherent.
+1. Choose a time when the signer is relaxed and coherent

-2. Talk with the signer to help you make sure they are alert and aware.
+2. Talk with the signer to help you make sure they are alert and aware

-3. Tell the signer what you do as the Notary.
+3. Tell the signer what you do as the Notary

-4. Ask the signer to describe what they are signing.
+4. Ask the signer to describe what they are signing

-5. Observe how other people present behave.
+5. Observe how other people present behave

-1. Choose a time when the signer is relaxed and coherent.
+1. Choose a time when the signer is relaxed and coherent

-Try to arrange the appointment with family members or caregivers ahead of time, to ensure that you don’t show up when the signer is agitated, tired or otherwise in distress.
+Try to arrange the appointment with family members or caregivers ahead of time to ensure that you don’t show up when the signer is agitated, tired, or otherwise in distress.
 The signer’s attention should be focused on you and on the task at hand.

 2. Talk with the signer to help make sure they are alert and aware.

-3. Tell the signer what you do as a Notary.
+3. Tell the signer what you do as a Notary

-While it is never your job to offer advice, you should take the time to explain your role as a third-party witness to the document transaction, and that it is your job to properly identify the signers and make sure they know what it is they are signing.
-Having a clear understanding about the process can help ease the signer’s anxiety.
+While it is never your job to offer advice, you should take the time to explain your role as a third-party witness to the document transaction.
+You should also make sure the signers know what they are signing and properly identify them.
+Having a clear understanding of the process can help ease the signer’s anxiety.

-4. Ask the signer to describe what they are signing.
+4. Ask the signer to describe what they are signing

 A good way of gauging a signer’s awareness is to simply have them repeat back to you what it is they are signing.
 If they are unable to do so, this may be a sign that they are not aware, and simply going through the motions.

-5. Observe how other people present behave.
+5. Observe how other people present behave

 In some cases, just taking the time to introduce yourself and explaining your role as a Notary first may help put an older signer at ease.
 However, if you have a reasonable concern about the signer’s awareness and willingness, you should halt the notarization at once and record in your journal the reason for stopping the notarization.